If you’re suffering from lower back pain, you may take some small comfort in knowing you’re not alone.

 Fortunately, most back pain does ease with rest and over-the-counter pain relievers.
 Some people can benefit from applying cold compresses or ice for 20 minutes, several times a day.
 Use a pad of some kind, though, between the cold source and your skin.

-Marshfield Clinic’s pain management program:
+Marshfield Clinic Health System’s pain management program:

 - Starts with conservative treatments such as medications, rest, rehab and/or therapy.

 - Moves on if necessary to interventional procedures, such as steroid injections into the spine; radiofrequency ablation using radio waves to “ablate,” or destroy nerves that sense pain in joints, neck and back; and spinal cord stimulator therapy.
-That therapy sends an electrical signal to the spinal cord blocking pain signals from reaching the brain; and is especially useful to treat nerve pain from the neck or low back that radiates into arms or legs.
+Spinal cord stimulator therapy sends an electrical signal to the spinal cord blocking pain signals from reaching the brain; and is especially useful to treat nerve pain from the neck or low back that radiates into arms or legs.

 - Includes neurolytic blocks, often used to treat cancer pain for people who are in their end stage of life.